-Slumbering Ursine Dunes based on a home campaign and if it were not for the OSR it is unlikely it would have seen the light of day, for which we can bow down to St. Gaxyg the Gray and sing a (somewhat half-hearted) hallelujah.
-The layout is fine and the art is very good for an amateur product, nice and evocative.
-Important design decision; objects of paramount importance in a room are usually bolded so you can immediately see what is the most relevant feature, thereby improving your cross-referencing capabilities by 33%.
+Slumbering Ursine Dunes is based on a home campaign and if it were not for the OSR it is unlikely it would have seen the light of day, for which we can bow down to St. Gaxyg the Gray and sing a full-hearted hallelujah.
+The layout is damn fine and the art is very good for an amateur product, nice and evocative.
+Important design decision; objects of paramount importance in a room are bolded so you can immediately see what is the most relevant feature, thereby improving your cross-referencing capabilities by 33%.

-The Slumbering Ursine Dunes are a WEIRD bunch of giant (100-150m or 300-450 feet for luddite barbarians that cling to antiquated systems of measurement) dunes periodically invaded by antropomorphic bear-soldiers, ruled over by petty god and all-round weirdo Medved and suffering from invasion by the bizarre extraplanar Eld (think elves crossed with 30s androids/David Bowie) and the depredations of the were-shark pirate king Ondrj.
-It has a nonsensical creation myth that is as baffling as the rest of the work, stopping just short of outright farce into a sort of half faerie-tale-from-some-weird-tribe-of-cave-dwelling-inbred-eastern-european-folk-you-have-never-heard-off half adolescent drollery.
+The Slumbering Ursine Dunes are a WEIRD bunch of giant (100-150m or 300-450 feet for luddite barbarians that cling to antiquated systems of measurement) dunes periodically invaded by antropomorphic bear-soldiers, ruled over by petty god and all-round weirdo Medved and suffering from extraplanar invasion by the bizarre Eld (think elves crossed with 30s androids/David Bowie) and the depredations of the were-shark pirate king Ondrj.
+It is rooted in nonsensical creation myths that are as baffling as the rest of the thing, stopping just short of outright farce into a sort of half faerie-tale-from-some-weird-tribe-of-cave-dwelling-inbred-eastern-european-folk-you-have-never-heard-off half adolescent shitposting.

 What comes after the setup?
-A rumour table!
-Maybe the best rumor table I have ever seen.
-In ye olden Days of Dungeon Magazine and the B-series rumors tended to be either true or false but in Slumbering Ursine Dunes they run the whole gamut from entirely nonsense to somewhat true, true but with a single detail being false, mostly false with a hint of truth, true but useless and pedantic etc. etc. They feel like rumors, albeit absurd rumors given to you by a mad inkeep (perhaps not overly surprising, considering they are given to you by a mad inkeep).
-The Wandering Monster table is kind of dull on its own but the previously or subsequently provided hints for roleplaying some of the monsters (Ghuls, Eld, Centaur Toll Collectors) should keep things fresh for the course of the adventure.
+A rumor table!
+Possibly the best rumor table I have ever seen.
+In ye olden Days of Dungeon Magazine and the B-series rumors tended to be either true or false but in Slumbering Ursine Dunes they run the whole gamut from entirely nonsense to somewhat true, true but with a single detail being false, mostly false with a hint of truth, true but useless and pedantic etc. etc. They feel like rumors, albeit absurd rumors given to you by a mad inkeep (perhaps not overly surprising, that is exactly what they are).
+The Wandering Monster table is kind of dull on its own but the previously or subsequently provided hints for roleplaying some of the monsters (Ghuls, Eld, Centaur Toll Collectors) should keep things sufficiently fresh for the course of the adventure.
 Speaking of which, on to the adventure proper.

 The trail broadens out and cuts through a 50-foot-long ironwood grove to a central four-way intersection.
 Fine delicate human bones are tied with silk ribbons on a tree just off the intersection.

 Within the mini sandbox there are two dungeons to explore.
-One is the Golden Barge, held by the Eld and reminiscent of the nautical barges of the Melnibonéans from Moorcock’s Elric, at least outwardly.
-The inside is an unnerving mix between a medieval palace and an alien hive, complete with organic components that can be destroyed (this has an actual effect on the dungeon proper).
+One is the Golden Barge, held by the Eld and reminiscent of the great barges of the Melnibonéans from Moorcock’s Elric, at least outwardly.
+The inside is an unnerving mix between a medieval palace and an alien hive, complete with organic components that can be destroyed (which has an actual effect on the dungeon proper).

 The second adventure is the Glittering tower, the sanctum of Slumbering Ursine Dune’s demigod ruler (and his gender-ambivalent werebear lover whaaaat?).
 Unfortunately for ole’ Medved the glyphs in the tower prevent him from ousting the inhabitants of the dungeons and upper towers, which happen to take the form of Eld invaders and Wereshark pirates.
-Sounds like a job for our noble heroes.
-Naturally, even the ground floor may be looted with a humorous chance of attracting an annoyed Medved on a 1 in 6 on one occasion.
+Sounds like a job for our noble heroes!
+Even the ground floor may be looted with a humorous chance of attracting an annoyed Medved on a 1 in 6!
 Awesome and great that the heroes have a chance to steal shit.
 Of course they will try.
 Once again, there is tonnes of stuff to interact with, loot, explore and murder.
 Even if the only adversaries are simple Eld Soldiers, something is usually included in the room, some action or tactic is described, or some twist is added to make it all feel exciting and memorable.
-Flashes of brilliance (continual darkness masked pit containing zombie mastodont) permeate this dungeon as they do the prior.
+Flashes of brilliance (Continual Darkness masked pit containing zombie mastodon) permeate this dungeon as they do the prior ones.

 If you are getting tired of bog standard DnD and you are in search of something that feels both entirely fresh yet undeniably like DnD, this is it.
 You have reached Nirvana.
-This is the best OSR/DnD adventure I have seen in a long time, possibly evar and I vow to join the cult of social justice if you ever hear me utter those very same words ever again (and to make things interesting I am checking out Deep Carbon Observatory soon).
+This is the best OSR/DnD adventure I have seen in a long time, possibly evar and I vow to join the cult of the rainbow hair if you ever hear me utter those very same words ever again (and to make things interesting I am checking out Deep Carbon Observatory soon).

 The first 40 pages are already more then enough to justify a purchase but we are not done yet.
 Kutalik adds a Weird table replete with strange environmental effects that either decrease or increase based on factional infighting and the actions of the players.
 Events escalate from minor supernatural weather effects to events like assaults upon hamlets or planar incursions.
 Why is this adventure not famous yet?
 This thing is great.